Black Forest Fire: Destruction

-Within 2 days of ignition, the Black Forest fire surpassed the previous year's Waldo Canyon fire as the most destructive fire in Colorado history.
+Within two days of ignition, the Black Forest fire surpassed the previous year's Waldo Canyon fire as the most destructive fire in Colorado history.
 El Paso County Sheriff Terry Maketa stated that at least 360 homes had been lost and 15,000 acres had burned as of the June 13 morning briefing.
-It was also released that 1,205 homes were still unaffected by the fire, and 38,000 residents had been evacuated from 13,000 homes so far.
+It was also released that 38,000 residents had been evacuated from 13,000 homes.
 The National Weather Service predicted a third day of hot, dry, windy weather for the fire area, especially in late afternoon.
 Isolated thunderstorms were expected.

-Already the most destructive fire in Colorado history, the fire remained at zero containment throughout the day with weather forecasts showing no natural relief in sight.

-By late Thursday morning, the fire had also severed the broadcast transmission line for 740 AM KVOR, which operates a transmitter in the evacuation zone.
-As a result, crews were unable to enter the area to repair the transmission line.
-The Gazette reported that KVOR moved to 1300 AM, a sister station.